Last updated on June 4th, 2019 at 05:02 pm

 County Campgrounds — Most Florida counties manage their own campgrounds, and the rules vary from county to county.
 Generally, residents of those counties get first dibs on sites, as much as a month in advance of sites being opened to non-residents.
 The public reservation window also varies, from 45 days in Orange County (Orlando) up to 7 months in Pinellas County (Tampa Bay)

-Private Campgrounds — Reservation policies at private campgrounds vary widely, but one of the more common policies gives priority to returning campers, who often rebook the same sites and dates for the following year.
+Private Campgrounds — Reservation policies at private campgrounds vary widely, but one of the more common practices gives priority to returning campers, who can rebook the same sites and dates for the following year.
 If the camper leaves without rebooking, the site is offered to the general public.

 Strategies for your itinerary